gabrielelana/hangman-http-kata/README.md

 * how do you explore the server API?
 What tools are you gonna to use?
 * create an usable and pretty command line application

-# Resources
-* ...
-TODO

 # Credits
-Originally used as an exercise to evaluate candidates for a job and published as a [gist](https://gist.github.com/mjallday/6891926), I tought that this would have been a wonderful kata and there it is :smile:
+Originally used as an exercise to evaluate candidates for a job and published as a [gist](https://gist.github.com/mjallday/6891926), I tought that this would have been a wonderful kata and there it is

-# What is a Kata?
+# What is a Code Kata?
-...
-TODO
+Code Kata is a term coined by Dave Thomas, co-author of the book The Pragmatic Programmer, in a bow to the Japanese concept of kata in the martial arts.
+A code kata is an exercise in programming which helps a programmer hone their skills through practice and repetition (excerpt from [wikipedia](http://en.wikipedia.org/wiki/Kata_(programming)))